Free-Macrame-Patterns.com Logo

 Another option is to tie Barrel knots in each one, so they rest close to the Square knots.
 Apply glue and cut off the extra material.

-Step 16: Use chain or rope passed through the rings to attach the Hammock Chair to a branch or sturdy hook.
+Step 16: Use chain or thick rope passed through the rings to attach the Hammock Chair to a thick branch or heavy-duty hooks in a ceiling beam.

 Have any comments about the Hammock Chair?
 Contact Me.